+Up to 3 stories/45 feet.
 Allows for a variety of light industrial, production, distribution, and commercial uses that produce limited impacts on nearby properties, such as noise, gas, odor, or vibration.
 Buildings can vary in size from small-scale industrial flex uses to large floorplate buildings.
 The designation allows a variety of "clean" uses, including printing, engraving and publishing, retail/showroom, indoor and outdoor storage, R&D, offices, and supportive retail with limited commercial.
 Specific uses may be limited depending on the context.
-Buildings may be up to 3 stories.